 When the penalty phase of the hearing ends, the Hearing Officer will explain the facts as he/she sees them, along with the penalty recommendation, to the appointing authority.
-Should be given at the hearing or within 24 hours.

 The Superintendent of Schools or Board of Education, depending on who selected the Hearing Officer, will explain what it determines to be the facts and determine the punishment after reviewing the Hearing Officer's recommendations.
 If no Hearing Officer is appointed, the Superintendent of Schools or Board of Education, depending upon who ordered the suspension, shall make the decision regarding the facts and punishment.
 The student and his/her representative will then be notified of the decision.